AlbertP3/AnchiDori/README.md

 </ol>

 <h1>Command Line Interface</h1>
-A simple, text based interface that nevertheless offers a complete functionality - dynamically displaying the Query Monitor, managing queries (add, edit, delete), opening the target url in the browser and playing notifications.
+Text based interface that nevertheless offers a complete functionality - dynamically displaying the Query Monitor, managing queries (add, edit, delete), opening the target url in the browser and playing notifications.

 <h1>Reactjs Frontend</h1>
-Not yet working but looks amazing so far :)
+Web interface written in React.
+Offers a somehow more user-friendly experience with the App.
+This allows user to view nicely formatted Monitor table, effortlessly add or edit Queries with auto prefilled forms.
+Still in development.

 <h1>ToDo</h1>
 <ol>
 <li>Implement a SQL database</li>
-<li>Complete Reactjs frontend</li>
 <li>Cookies should be fethed by client and sent to the server</li>
-<li>notification mechanism</li>
-<li>Add Edit form</li>
-<li>Logged-in user should see their profile by clicking on the navbar</li>
+<li>Notification mechanism - play local sound</li>
+<li>refactor and improve css</li>
+<li>Refactor js code</li>
+<li>Move more settings to React config</li>
+<li>add functional tests for the backend server</li>
 <li>...</li>
 </ol>